vinaykanna/Web-Animations-And-Graphics/README.md

 # Web Animations and Graphics
-This repository contains all my learnings regarding Web animations and graphics It includes learnings about 2D Animation, 3D Animation, SVG, Canvas, WebGL
+This repository contains all my learnings regarding Web animations and graphics.

+It includes learnings about 2D Animation, 3D Animation, SVG, Canvas, WebGL